RasVHW/really-scary-update/README.md

   * Spooky Scary Skeletons (Obtain a Wither Skeleton Skull)
   * (an achievement for each of the mob heads?)
   * (an achievement for making a beacon)
-* White Pumpkin
-  * Slashed White Pumpkin
 * Redstone Pumpkin
 * Curtains
+* Wool Armor
 * Torch Lever
+* Enchanted Fire Striker

 Some of these may not be implemented, at least for a long while, and the list is subject to change